-We offer a confidential safe space for queer and questioning youth by hosting regular support group meetings and a place to find supportive friends.
+We offer a confidential safe space for queer and questioning youth by hosting regular support group meetings, drop-in hours, and a place to find supportive friends.

-We are dedicated to educating ourselves and our community through our Speakers Bureau and annual events such as Gay Camp, and Stonewall Activism Summer School (SASS).
+We are dedicated to educating ourselves and our community through our Speakers Bureau and events such as our quarterly Stonewall Activism Saturday School (SASS), our annual Queer Rock Camp, Glitter Camp, and other events.
 We also maintain a library and resource center for youth to access information about LGBTQQIA issues.

-We have opportunities for creative expression including our Annual Drag Show and programs such as Queer Art Heals Your Heart.
+We have opportunities for creative expression including annual performances and programs such as Queer Rock Camp and Queer Art Heals Your Heart.